dbuysse/tnris.org/doc/EDITING.md

 ### Sign in

-Sign in to github (if you're not signed in, there will be a "Sign in" button in the top right corner).
+Sign in to github (if you are not signed in, there will be a "Sign in" button in the top right corner).